 Clear Speed goes to the CIP version, for both general map clear and for every-boss-except-uber-elder, but not by as much as you might think.
 The difference between a lvl 22-24 HOA (QR) and a lvl 31-33 HOA (CIP) is significant, but not as much as is implied by the level numbers.
 This is because the CIP version both gives up vicious proj and also maintains only +/- 7.5 stacks of wither vs. the full 15 stacks maintained by the bow version.
 The CIP version also achieves 40 stacks slower and spends less time, overall at a full 40 stacks, usually hovering 30-35.
 According to my back-of-a-napkin rough calculations, I would expect the CIP version, at full build, to average roughly 60% more damage, depending on the circumstances.

 Overall At the end, like so many things, it's really a matter of taste.
 Having played both multiple times through the game now I think for me it would really be a matter of what mood I was in.
 Though I will say that even if I were using the CIP version, I would probably switch over to a QR setup to do uber-elder.

 12. Can I try to change it in some way?

 YES.
 No matter what it is.
 These guides are only ever meant to be a jumping off point.
 Go and experiment and learn something new about the build and come back here and post it for the rest of us.
 If it sounds like fun try it.

 Hope some of you who have found Betrayal frustrating in hc (like I did) have a chance to enjoy it more with this build.

-[3.8 edit] The Cold iron points have made this build very strong again.
-The cyclone style does want more play skill to use and takes a bit of practice, But I believe the higher skill cap comes with much greater potential than running the old version in 3.8 forward.
+[3.8 edit] The Cold iron points provide a new, fun alternative.
+The cyclone style does want more play skill to use and takes a bit of practice, but i have found it very enjoyable.
 Good Luck!

 on Dec 18, 2018, 10:26:15 PM